calope/oci-cassandra/README.md

-ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance. label_prefix | To create unique identifier for multiple clusters in a compartment. node_count | The number of Cassandra nodes in the cluster. availability_domains | The Availability Domain(s) for Cassandra node(s). subnet_ocids | List of Cassandra node subnets' ids. vcn_cidr | Virtual Cloud Network's CIDR block.
+ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance. label_prefix | To create unique identifier for multiple clusters in a compartment. node_count | The number of Cassandra nodes in the cluster (SEED and Non-SEED nodes). seeds_count  | The number of Cassandra SEED nodes in the cluster. availability_domains | The Availability Domain(s) for Cassandra node(s). subnet_ocids | List of Cassandra node subnets' ids. vcn_cidr | Virtual Cloud Network's CIDR block.